 Redback Spider Newcastle

-The females, with an average length of 10 mm, are normally larger the males which length is only up to 3-4 mm.
-They are black in color with some red on.
+The females, with an average length of 10 mm, are normally larger than the males which length is only up to 3-4 mm.
+Moreover, they are black in colour with some red on.

 Mouse Spider Newcastle

-Females usually just hide in their burrows while the males are out searching for them usually when they reach 4 years of age or their sexual maturity.
-Aside from insects like ants, they can handle other prey such as other spiders, small lizards, and small frogs.
+Females usually just hide in their burrows while the males are out searching for them.
+Usually, when they reach 4 years of age or their sexual maturity.
+Aside from insects like ants, they can also handle other prey such as other spiders, small lizards, and small frogs.